How do we avoid the failure of the Baruch Plan?

 The participation of national security agencies is paramount, given their unique expertise and authority in public safety and national security risks.
 We must be immensely thankful to them for filling in for their political leaders’ failure to agree on a sane global governance of atomic energy by averting major nuclear catastrophes to date - albeit at a great cost to civil liberties worldwide.
 Their role this time should be central and, to a large extent, transparent and public, as much as possible, to ensure democratic accountability.

-2) The Intergovernmental Constituent Assembly Model of Treaty-Making
+2) An Intergovernmental Constituent Assembly Model of Treaty-Making

 Current dominant treaty-making models and processes have been broken for a very long time, with repeated failures, unending negotiations, and, at best, resulting in very weak treaties that failed to deliver on their promise and were often abandoned later by states without accountability.